-I CHOSE TO FISH WITH AN ALUMINUM BOAT AGAIN
+I CHOSE TO FISH OUT OF ALUMINUM AGAIN

 Fishing the last few years for me has also changed.
 Partially because the bass fishing took a nose dive on Kentucky Lake and partially because I’ve had declining health issues.
 We also at the same time have been trying to add more crappie content to Wired2fish, so I’ve taken that responsibility on personally to help grow that content library on our site.